StarRocks/starrocks/docs/en/table_design/table_types/unique_key_table.md

   - Since v3.3.0, the sort key is decoupled from the unique key in the Unique Key table.
 The Unique Key table supports specifying the sort key using `ORDER BY` and specifying the unique key using `UNIQUE KEY`.
 The columns in the sort key and the unique key need to be the same, but the order of the columns does not need to be the same.

-  - During queries, the sort keys can filter data before aggregation, while filtering of the value columns typically occurs after multi-version aggregation.
+  - During queries, data can be filtered based on the sort keys before aggregation.
+However, data can be filtered based on the value columns after multi-version aggregation.
 Therefore, it is recommended to use frequently filtered fields as sort keys to filter data before aggregation and thereby improve query performance.

-- During table creation, only Bitmap indexes and Bloom filter indexes can be created for the value column.

 - When you create a table, you can only create Bitmap indexes or Bloom Filter indexes on the key columns of the table.